maksim-skoblilov/Tech-Task/README.md

 ### 1. List Images

-Aggregate the metadata about all images available on the host and list them
+Aggregate the metadata about all images available on the host in a JSON file.
+The results can be found in the `./output/output.json` file.

 ```bash
 list-images